stephenpcook/WEC_Chronotypes_2024/README.md

 Citation:
-Viral chronotypes and their role in shaping seasonal viral dynamics in the Western English Channel Luis M. Bolaños, Michelle Michelsen1, Ben Temperton
+Viral chronotypes and their role in shaping seasonal viral dynamics in the Western English Channel Luis M. Bolaños, Michelle Michelsen, Ben Temperton

 Figures:
 Additionally, you will find the Snakemake pipeline used to process the data, the processed data, and the R scripts to reproduce the figures found in the manuscript.